descope-sample-apps/descope-escape-room/README.md

 # Welcome to Descope Escape Room / CODEEPS

-To solve the escape room mystery - clone this repo, and make the app work.
+To solve the escape room mystery - clone this repo locally (do not fork), and make the app work.
 Share the solution with escape-room [at] descope [dot] com.

-We want pe to keep it interesting for you and the other players, so please do not fork this repo, or create PR with the solution...
+We want to keep it interesting for you and the other players, so please do not fork this repo, or create PR with the solution...